-As a result, the company can offer clients unrivaled
+As a result, the company can offer clients unrivalled

 business continuity and global supply chain integrity for the production of a wide range of innovative documents, including ePassports and eID cards.

 Typically, Gemalto works together with its client's security features experts to make the best possible selection of features to match the client's needs.

 The goal is that the product and its authenticity can be indisputably trusted.

-This is achieved by using technologies that make documents impossible to copy, using several different technologies, using each technology at the highest achievable quality and level, and using rare means and materials with limited availability.
+This is achieved by using technologies that make documents impossible to copy, using several different techniques, using each technology at the highest available quality and level, and using rare means and materials with limited availability.

-In other words, Gemalto uses technologies and materials that are difficult to copy, difficult to use, and difficult to come by.
+In other words, Gemalto uses technologies and materials that are difficult to copy, difficult to use, and challenging to come by.

 More resources on ID security with our web dossiers